m1ndflay3r/brainfuck-interpreter/README.md

     ./bf_run examples/helloworld.bf

-Another example program (calculator.bf) is included with this interpreter for testing purposes (https://github.com/dougaak/brainfuck-calculator).
+Another example program ([calculator.bf](https://github.com/dougaak/brainfuck-calculator)) is included with this interpreter for testing purposes.

 You can run it like so: